nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2b.
-User updated application status is invalid
+User updated application status is invalid.
     * 2b1.
 InternBuddy shows an error message.

       Use case resumes at step 2.